 |

-The Camp Hook pool is open--let the games begin! ![]() The pool is more than a diversion--in hot weather it is a necessity.
+The Camp Hook pools are open-- let the games begin!
+This is North Carolina--we jump from winter right into summer!
+The pool is more than a diversion--in hot weather it is a necessity.
 Dogs don't sweat like we do, so they can more easily overheat.
+Above all, make sure your dog stays hydrated!
+He should have access to fresh water at all times.
+As CamelBak exhorts: "Hydrate or Die!"
 Watch your dog for signs of heat stroke:

 Heatstroke can cause brain damage and death.
 Crucial to your dog's summer survival: